How Winter Can Mask the Signs of Peripheral Artery Disease (PAD)

-Michigan residents know, winter makes everyday tasks much more difficult.
-Though our state transforms into an enchanting landscape, simple endeavors like taking a walk are proved challenging this time of year.
+As every Michigan resident knows, winter makes everyday tasks much more difficult.
+Though our state transforms into a snowy, enchanted landscape, simple endeavors like taking a walk become more challenging this time of year.
 You may think that your sore legs are due to shoveling but the pain might be an underlying problem that is more serious.

-Many people that have PAD dismiss leg pain as a normal sign of aging and assume the pain is caused by arthritis or simply the stiffness of getting older.
+Many people that have peripheral artery disease dismiss leg pain as a normal sign of aging and assume the pain is caused by arthritis or simply the stiffness of getting older.
 Ignoring PAD can lead to more painful symptoms or even the loss of a leg.
-People who have PAD have increased risk of coronary artery disease, stroke and heart attack.
+People who have PAD have increased risk of coronary artery disease, stroke, and heart attack.

 Don’t let winter mask your possible PAD.
-If you have any of the symptoms discussed it is important to get screened.
+If you have any of the symptoms discussed, it is important to get screened.
 If you think PAD might be an issue in your life, we offer free screenings for non-Medicare patients and only $25 for Medicare patients (due to Medicare regulations).
-Contact us at 269-492-6500.
+You can contact us via or contact form or by calling us at 269-492-6500.